DaryaShyroka/Sudoku290/Structure.md

 ### SudokuView

-This class contains the view; which handles everything that is visible in the game.
+This class contains the view and handles everything that is visible in the game.
 SudokuView initializes the GUI, launches the game, and updates the board whenever user input is provided.

 #### Methods

-- `initUI(Stage stage)`: Sets up the stage; adding the grid and the new game buttons to the GUI.
+- `initUI(Stage stage)`: Sets up the stage by adding the grid and the new game buttons to the GUI.
 - `makeBoard()`: Sets up the SudokuBoard cells and adds a style to each cell.

 ### Controller

-This class contains the logic of the game and updates the model; setting the values and handling button presses.
+This class contains the logic of the game and updates the model.
+Controller sets the values and handles button presses.

 #### Methods